basharast/RetroArch-ARM/README.md

 # About

-After long time of work I present to you this UWP release of RetroArch for Windows (ARM) devices
+After long time of work I present to you this UWP release of RetroArch for Windows (ARM32) devices

 With more than 70+ core

-# Target
+# Target (ARM32)

 - It should work with Build: 15035+
 - (14393 with few cores)

-# Support

-Please note that I'm not maintaining WOA (.exe) releases any more, only UWP if you faced installation difficulties please checkout [this page](https://github.com/basharast/RetroArch-ARM/wiki/Installation)

-## Surface (ARM64)
-- Please note Qualcomm and Windows are no longer support ARM32 (which what I do)
+## ARM64 or Latest
+- This repo for ARM32, legacy support only
-- Keep check the official download page for any update from libretro side [Click here](https://retroarch.com/?page=platforms)
+- Refer to the official repo for any updates [Click here](https://retroarch.com/?page=platforms)
-- My work is focus on legacy support for older devices and ARM devices that still support ARM32
+- Please don't ask or contact me for other than ARM32
+- This repo is not meant to be up-to date fork (nor redistribution)

 # UWP improvements
 This app supported by [UWP2Win32](https://github.com/basharast/UWP2Win32)